giniapollock/Polynomial-Project/README.md

 # Polynomial-Project
-CIS 2353 Data Structures Project 2

-Taken directly from the project requirements:

-For this assignment, you will create a class named Polynomial, and a class named Node.
-Each Polynomial object will be responsible for maintaining a chain of linked nodes.
-You can assume the polynomial is in standard, decreasing term form.
-For example, a polynomial will always be read from file in the correct order, and constructed as for example, 4x2 + 2x + 3 and not something like 2x + 3 + 4x2.

-Assume all polynomials represent a function of x, and no other mathematical variables.
-In other words, x will be the only character encountered representing a mathematical variable.
+Demonstrates an understanding of the Linked List data type, nodes, and their functionality.
+It is essentially a component of a Mathematics solving software.

+# Node class
+The Node class represents an individual term of a polynomial.
+Contains data representing the Polynomial, and a link to the next Node object in the chain.
+The chain is singly-linked, with each node pointing to the next node.

+# Functionality
+Program assumes all powers and coefficients are integers, all polynomials represent a function of x, and that all polynomials are input in decending order (ex: "4x2 + 2x + 3")